PurHur/TweepLister/README.md

 * Automatically follow all users in any of these lists
 * Dump list in machine readable format

+### WARNING

-### WARNING: Using the follow all feature of this addon may be against the Twitter TOS
+Using the follow all feature of this addon may be against the Twitter TOS

+### WARNING2

+Installing addons from untrusted sources may have risky effects, like stealing your cookies, intercepting the passwords you enter on websites for which the addon requested permissions in manifest.json

+Generally you should only install addons which have been approved by addons.mozilla.org

+Or ask someone who understands Javascript if the addon is safe

 ## Installation: